jennifertrin/OnboardNFTAlgorand/README.md

 ## Campaigns

 An artist?
 Collector?
 Educator?
 Developer?
 You can be everything and anything on Algorand and work with NFT Space.
 The campaigns aim to connect NFT Space to the entire ecosystem.
+Since NFT Space is a pre-seed company, it needs to focus on scaling marketing efforts.
+Each campaign task outlines how labor intensive it is and how to scale it.

 ### Phase 1: Artist Engagement